ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Views.rst

                 }
             }

-.. rubric:: Expanding Delegates
-   :name: expanding-delegates

 *Expanding Delegates* demonstrates delegates that expand when activated.

 It has a complex delegate the size and appearance of which can change, displacing other items in the view.

 .. code:: qml